haka-security/haka/doc/ref/grammar.rst

 .. haka:class:: GrammarEntity
     :module:

     Object representing any grammar element.
-This object have different functions that cnn be used in the grammar specification
+This object have different functions that can be used in the grammar specification.

-    .. haka:method:: GrammarEntity:options{...} -> entity

-        :return entity: Modified grammar entity.
-        :rtype entity: :haka:class:`GrammarEntity`

-        Generic option specification function.
-Check the documentation of the grammar element to get the list of option supported.

-        The options are passed as ``key=value`` in the table used as the parameter of the function.

-    .. haka:method:: GrammarEntity:extra{...} -> entity

-        :return entity: Modified grammar entity.
-        :rtype entity: :haka:class:`GrammarEntity`

-        Method only available on record which can be used to add extra element to it.
-The table should only contain functions.

-        Each named element in the array will be added as a extra field in the result.
-        The other element will be executed when the record will be done with its parsing.
+    Some options are available to alter the grammar element.
+The list of options is specified by each grammar element.
+In addition, the following option are generic and supported by all elements:

     .. haka:method:: GrammarEntity:validate(validator) -> entity